AI for mortgage brokers

 The file enters the system before it is clean

 A wrong document, vague filename, undisclosed transaction, or missing page can become part of the permanent file trail.
-The team needs a review layer before lodgement, not just storage.

 3. 03